collective/collective.ckeditor/README.rst

 Introduction
 ============

 This addon is a ckeditor_ integration for Plone.
-Last release uses ckeditor_ version 4.5.6.
+This release uses ckeditor_ version 4.6.2.

 .. contents::